NVG lighting system design process

 Category B1.
 Required.
 Those that have a function in various areas of the ship to allow ship’s staff to perform their tasks during night operations, and so cannot be switched off.

 Category B2.
 Not required.
-Those that are not required at all for night aviation operations.
+Those that are not required at all during night aviation operations.

 Lights in areas of the ship where NVGs will be used.